drwetter/testssl.sh/Readme.md

 #### Features implemented in [2.9dev](Readme.md#devel)
 * Support of supplying timeout value for ``openssl connect`` -- useful for batch/mass scanning
 * TLS 1.2 protocol check via socket
-* Further TLS socket improvements (Handshake parsing, robustness)
+* Further TLS socket improvements (handshake parsing, completeness, robustness)
 * non-flat JSON support
 * in file output (CSV, JSON flat, JSON non-flat) support of a minimum severity level (only above supplied level there will be output)
+* testing 359 default ciphers (``testssl.sh -e``) with a mixture of sockets and openssl.
+Same speed as with openssl only but addtional ciphers such as post-quantum ciphers, new CHAHA20/POLY1305, CamelliaGCM etc.
+* finding more TLS extensions via sockets
+* TLS Supported Groups Registry (RFC 7919), key shares extension

 #### Features planned in 2.9dev